Every Daemon Rowanchilde design is a personal emblem or soulprint of an individual’s inner magnificence.

 Daemon’s practice began as an exploration of the contribution of tattooing to the aesthetics of the human body in motion.
 With time, Daemon became increasingly aware of the spiritual dimensions of permanent body design and its potential to affect the human energy field.
 This led to his exploration and experimentation with the immediate environment (setting) where his clients were being tattooed and its effect on the client’s mindset.

 In the early ’90s, Daemon began to perceive parallels between his role as a tattoo artist and that of a spiritual midwife.
-From then on, Daemon was able to perceive his work as an energetic interpretation of a client’s unique, personal energy field with patterns reflecting the art of diverse sacred and shamanistic cultures and geometry found in nature.
+Daemon was able to perceive his transpersonal tattooing as an energetic interpretation of a client’s unique, personal energy field with patterns reflecting Nature’s beautiful art forms, including sacred geometry, as well as the sacred art of ancient cultures, tribal and shamanistic cultures.
+The individual shapes of the patterns have an effect on the energy of the tattoo.
 Daemon called his signature style, Daemonic Energy Wave, which has since evolved into the present variations: Daemonic Tribal, Daemonic Fusion, Daemonic Japanese and Spiral Weaves.